liulingemma/VMshell/README.md

 # VMshell
-the shell script to configure VM
+the shell script to configure VM11